 Monrovia patients who smoke cigarettes are very likely to have discolored teeth and need teeth whitening.

 I Need Teeth Whitening.
 What next?

 If you’re ready to receive teeth whitening, the first step is to schedule an appointment with my office in the Monrovia area by calling (626) 599-9819.
-During your appointment, I will perform a thorough oral examination to determine if there are any other serious conditions that need to be addressed.
+During your appointment, I will perform a thorough oral examination to determine if any other serious conditions need to be addressed.
 During this appointment, I will also be looking to see if teeth whitening is right for you.
 You may find it hard to believe, but teeth whitening is not for all Monrovia patients!
 This includes:

 - Patients under 16 years old.
 This is because the teeth (and their roots) are still developing and are more sensitive to whitening.

 - Women who are pregnant or lactating.
 While there are no studies proving or disproving the effect on the child, it’s better to remain safe and perform teeth whitening after pregnancy.

 - Patients who have gum disease, thin enamel, cavities, or infections.
 While patients whiten their teeth after getting cavities or other dental problems corrected, if you have gum disease or thin enamel, you will have increased tooth sensitivity that outweighs the benefit of whitening.

 After the exam, I will review the benefits and rare risks of teeth whitening so that you fully understand everything before committing to whitening.
 I want to make sure you’re fully aware of everything before committing to having your teeth whitened!